End-to-end certification and regulatory compliance for Indian and global markets.

 Frequently Asked Questions

-A non-governmental organization (NGO) is a non-profit organization created for the support of social, charitable, educational, religious, or environmental causes, which is not run by the government.
+A non-governmental organization (NGO Registration) is a non-profit organization created for the support of social, charitable, educational, religious, or environmental causes, which is not run by the government.

 ✔ Trust Registration, governed by the Indian Trusts Act, 1882, is Better for Charitable Activities.